mcereda/programming/python/README.md

 ## TL;DR

-Use a [virtual environment][virtual environments] for each project.
+Prefer using a [virtual environment][virtual environments] for each project.

 ```py
 custom_list = ['apple', 'banana', 'cherry']